Kontiomaa/cybersecuritybase-project/README.md

 By enabling HTTPS connection on the whole site, the login data will be sent securely.

-Do the following: under src\main\resources rename the file "application.properties.txt" to "application.properties".
+Do the following: under src\main\resources rename the file "application.properties.txt" to "application.properties" (Server needs to be stopped and started again).
 The file contains information to the application on how to use ssl and information on the certificate (instead of the port 8080 now use 8443).
 I have created a self signed certificate called keystore.p12 on the root of the project which will then be used.
 You can create your own key (at least on Windows) with the following command from your java installation's bin folder: (I ran it from C:\Program Files\Java\jdk1.8.0_111\bin) "keytool -genkey -alias mykey -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650".

 ## Flaw A8-Cross-Site Request Forgery (CSRF)

 ### Problem

 A malicious user could send data in secret on behalf of an unknowing user when he or she enters a compromized website or a website the malicious user controls.
 For simplicity I've added a link to the form page which leads to evilForm.html.
 The evil form will send a form in secret with the text "EVIL" in every field.
 The "damage" can be seen at the admin page.

+### Verify

 ### Fix